wyattscarpenter/guide-to-c/readme.txt

 Note that the angle bracket bits are not arguments to your program.
 You will not see them in argv!
 They are processed by bash and never seen by your program.

+You can append to a file instead of overwrite it with >>

+programyourerunning <inputfile.txt >>outputfile.txt

+You can remember this because if you use ">>", the file will contain two outputs (">"), the previous and the present.

 You can also "pipe" the output of one program into another, which fittingly uses the pipe character as punctuation:

 programyourerunning | anotherprogram

+There's a hilarious limitation of Bash, such that

+myprogram <file.txt >file.txt

+selects the same file as input and output, probably wanting to process a file and rewrite it in place.
+But selecting a file as output immediately tuncates it to zero length, meaning that the input stream is now zero length, and the program gets no data to work with.
+This erases file.txt.

+While this is dumb and scary, you can easily work around it by installing the sponge command (it's found in the moreutils package on ubuntu, sudo apt install moreutils) and working like so:

+myprogram <file.txt | sponge file.txt

+Sponge soaks up input and writes it to the file given as an argument.

+On that note, if you're new to the command line environment, you're probably reasonably scared that rm deletes your files irreversibly (though you can muck about with other tools to recover them, somehow).
+In practice, this turns out not to be a problem, because you become very used to only rming file you are sure you want to rm, you make periodic backups, and you version control.
+But, you may wish to use the trash command (sudo apt install trash-cli; man trash) instead, and maybe even alias rm to trash.
+But I digress.

 If you don't specify an output file, output will generally be printed to the command line.
 If you don't specify an input file, input will be solicited from the command line.
 Try this, for example: